This information updated July 9, 2019

 Exemption / Allowance

-If your product is not now certified, or if not certifiable in its current form, we reserve the right to refuse your application.
+If your product is not now certified, or if not certifiable in its current form, we reserve the right to refuse your booth application.
 Approvals, however, may be made on a case-by-case basis.

 Agricultural / Farm Inputs

 ‘Input products & substances’ used in certified organic farm production must be in accordance with the “Permitted Substances List” (PSL) as referenced by the Canada Organic Product Regulation.
-Your product or substance must be approved according to the PSL and/or approved by an accredited organic certifier with your applicable certificate or the certifier attestation/approval letter visible.
+Your product or substance must be approved according to the PSL and approved by an accredited organic certifier with your applicable certificate or the certifier attestation/approval letter visible/available.
 To grow Canadian organic crops, your product must be approved to the PSL.
 If your product is directly approved by an accredited certification body for use in Canada, a copy of your certificate will verify that fact.

 Ag Inputs Which are Non-Registered, Non-Certified or Non-Compliant to Canada’s PSL

 Seed producers, handlers or vendors must either be currently selling certified organic seeds; or, must be certified as a trading enterprise (seed cleaner, etc.).
-Alternatively, your enterprise must give a valid and tangible reason why the seed is not yet available as ‘organic.’
-Alternatively, you must provide a statement outlining why the seed is still transitional with a firm date for certification.

-Small seed grower-packer-vendors: low cost organic certification is available through one or more certifiers.
+Small seed grower-packer-vendors: low-cost organic certification is available through one or more certifiers.
 All seed vendors currently in the Trade Show are certified.

 Natural Health Products